Rakeshkumarsahugithub/imageEnhancer/README.md

 # 🖼️ Image Downloader & Enhancer

 A powerful web-based application for downloading, enhancing, and optimizing images with real-time previews and advanced editing capabilities.
-Built with modern web technologies for a seamless user experience.
+Built with modern web technologies for a seamless user experience across all devices.

 ## ✨ Features